 County associations covering areas facing reorganisation: County associations covering geopolitical areas undergoing or likely to experience reorganisation should alert NALC in the first instance as to where reorganisation is likely to take place and the implications for local councils.
 It is then always a good idea to network with other county officers who are experiencing the same policy changes in their areas for advice and support.
 The Create A Council webpage is always useful.
 If you need a steer on the new council's aspects of reorganisation, contact NALC at or call on 020 7290 0741.

 - Principal authorities: If you work for or are a member at a principal authority you need to contact the County Councils Network, the District Councils Network or the Local Government Association (LGA) for specific advice on reorganisation – depending on your type of principal authority.
-However, if you have any specific queries regarding the implications for local council of reorganisation in your area, or technical queries, contact NALC at or call on 020 7290 0741.
+However, if you have any specific queries regarding the implications for the local council of reorganisation in your area, or technical queries, contact NALC at or call on 020 7290 0741.

 NALC’s member's area on the website is the first port of call providing a wide range of online resources including Legal Topic Notes, Development Tools, Policy Briefings and case studies.
 Up-to-date information is included in the weekly bulletin, news feed, social media and LCR magazine.
-In addition, local councils can access the legal service (please login to the member's area) offered by NALC.
+In addition, local councils can access the legal service (please log in to the member's area) offered by NALC.
 NALC also supports local councils through its training and events programme and leads on joint events with the LGA aimed at more effective partnership working between principal and local councils.

 At a local level, county associations play a vital advocacy role, being a conduit for information between the principal authorities and local councils, as well as facilitating discussions with lead partners and stakeholders and promoting awareness about consultation.
 County associations also liaise on a regional and national basis and can impart lessons learnt and best practice from other county areas ensuring as smooth a transition as possible through reorganisation.
 NALC also offers assistance to local councils which have experienced reorganisation – through visits (offering technical expertise and advice).